How To Track Down Someone Who Scammed You? [7 Proven Methods]

 Identifying the IP address makes it possible to determine the country, region, and city where the server hosting the fake website is located.

-Disclaimer: Finding an IP address alone is not enough to track down a scammer.
+📝 Note: Finding an IP address alone cannot track down a scammer.
 It requires expertise and collaboration with law enforcement agencies.
 Use internet guides sensibly and avoid taking matters into your own hands.

 Identifying a Scammer in a Dating Scam